Literature Commissar

 Besides positivist history - no document, no history - oral history also takes an important part in the reconstruction of truth.
 However, every account of it will always be coloured by those who tell the tales.
 So, unless it’s blatant lies, let’s hear from all sides and then make up our minds.

-13. spew-it-all Says:
+13. spew-it-all says:

 Dewa,